Pigius/awesome-amazon-verified-permissions-and-cedar/cloudformation/scenarios/ecommerceCognitoIntegrationScenario/README.md

-## Ecommerce with Policy Template Scenario
+## Documents Scenario AVP

 ## Big picture behind

-This template shows an example of the [Ecommerce with Policy Template Scenario](https://github.com/Pigius/avp-cli/blob/main/scenarios/ecommercePolicyTemplateScenario/ecommercePolicyTemplateScenario.json) from AVP-CLI.
+This template shows an example of the [Ecommerce with Hierarchy and ABAC Scenario](https://github.com/Pigius/avp-cli/blob/main/scenarios/ecommerceHierarchyAndAbacScenario/ecommerceHierarchyAndAbacScenario.json) from AVP-CLI.
 It has been created for educational purposes on how to easily use AVP with IaC - Cloudformation.

 To learn how to create a Cloudformation template for AVP refer to this [blogpost](https://dev.to/aws-builders/authorization-and-amazon-verified-permissions-a-new-way-to-manage-permissions-part-xiii-cloudformation-47d2).

+## Cognito user pool ARN and client ID

+Refer to the [blogpost](https://dev.to/aws-builders/authorization-and-amazon-verified-permissions-a-new-way-to-manage-permissions-part-viii-integration-with-cognito-pgb) for full explanation.

 ## Usage